-We at Shir Tikvah are excited to offer a new program for children and families that will be creative, innovative and meaningful.
+We at Shir Tikvah are excited to offer a program for children and families that will be creative, innovative and meaningful.
 Our goals will include:

 Educate and prepare for the bar/bat mitzvah